Showing posts with label band. Show all posts

 I savored every bite until nothing was left but the rind.

-I found only a few seeds in the watermelon slice, which I spit onto the ground.
-I found a garbage can to dispose of the rind and I wiped my face and hands of all that red, sweet, juice, from the melon.
+I found only a few seeds in the watermelon slice, which I spat onto the ground.
+I found a garbage can to dispose of the rind, and I wiped my face and hands of all that red, sweet juice from the melon.

-Slices of the red juicy watermelon slices were going fast.
+Slices of the red juicy watermelon were going fast.

-Kerry is an Elvis Presley fan and he sang one of Elvis's songs, Suspicious Mind.
+Kerry is an Elvis Presley fan, and he sang one of Elvis's songs, Suspicious Minds.
 Kerry gets way down on the base, with the song Way Down.

-There were several women and a man that got up and danced, while others clapped, and stomped their feet to the beat of the music.
+Several women and a man got up and danced, while others clapped and stomped their feet to the music.

 SWEET TREE Productions controlled the sound system and provided the stage for the bands.